probably-not/stick-to-bottom/README.md

 ## 🙏 Acknowledgments

-- Inspired by the React `useStickToBottom` hook
+- Inspired by the React `useStickToBottom` hook from Stackblitz Labs
 - Built for modern web applications that need smooth scrolling behavior
 - Designed with chat applications and live content in mind